mcsee/Software-Design-Articles/Articles/Opinion/Maxi Contieri on Clean Code, Refactoring, and Test-Driven Development/readme.md

 Related to Github linters I do mention them a lot on my code smell series.
 I think linters are a great quality tool.
 Since I want my articles to be language agnostic I don't mention them explicitly, but most code smells can be detected in an automatic way.

 Mcsee Mar 24, 2021, 7:02 PM
 I will not recommend tools since tools depend on your specific technologies.
 I will recommend you to choose a tool that prevents defects for you whatever the technology you use.
-And if the language does not have tools or a community support, it is time to switch to a more mature technology 🙂
+And if the language doesn't have tools or a community support, it is time to switch to a more mature technology 🙂

 Mcsee Mar 24, 2021, 7:03 PM
 I would definitively recommend a human code review AND an automated one.
 They don't intersect much.